esmyrnio/cppSTT/README.md

 ## Usage

 Compile, using the provided makefile.
-Simply type "make" in the main directory, where the makefile is also located.
+Simply type "make" in the main directory, where the makefile is also located, to create the executionables.

 DEF.exe and R2.exe take 4 inputs in-turn.
 The parameters are specified using the following flags: